 Startup metrics

-A practical, opinionated guide to the metrics that actually matter for early-stage B2B SaaS startups.
+A practical, opinionated guide to the startup metrics and KPIs that actually matter — growth, revenue, retention, churn, and unit economics for early-stage B2B SaaS.

-Most founders track too many metrics.
-They build sprawling dashboards full of vanity numbers, then wonder why nobody on the team can explain what’s working.
-The fix is simple: pick one primary metric, then use a small set of supporting metrics to understand what drives it.
+This startup metrics guide is a practical, opinionated reference for early-stage B2B SaaS teams.
+Most founders track too many metrics: sprawling dashboards full of numbers nobody can act on.
+The fix is simple — pick one primary KPI, then use a small set of supporting metrics to understand what drives it.
+For most SaaS companies that primary KPI is MRR once you have paying customers, or weekly active users while you’re still pre-revenue.

 Your startup needs one primary KPI that the entire team rallies around.
 For most B2B SaaS companies, this is: